joinpursuit/AC_4_Web/units/fundamentals/lessons/arrays/arrays.md

 ### Array Variables as References

 Each array is like a container.
 In javascript,  even if two containers hold the same values, they are still not considered equal to each other.
 These containers are located somewhere in the computer's memory.
 A variable defined as an array holds the address in which the array is located.
-This means that if we have a variable `firstArr` and set another varaible `secondArr` to be equal to `firstArr`, they will both have the address for the same array.
+This means that if we have a variable `firstArr` and set another variable `secondArr` to be equal to `firstArr`, they will both have the address for the same array.
 When we modify either `firstArr` or `secondArr`, the same array will be modified.

 ```js
 var firstArr = ['cat', 'dog', 'mouse']